-Similarly, a third barrier to the field is the variety of skill level and techniques among practitioners and interventions.
-For example, many different forms of yoga exist, ranging from yoga nidra and kundalini to hatha and more contemporary “hot yoga sculpt,” (which often more closely resembles group fitness with elements of heated vinyasa yoga added in).
+Similarly, a third barrier to the field is the variety of skill levels and techniques among practitioners and interventions.
+For example, many different forms of yoga exist, ranging from yoga nidra and kundalini to hatha and more contemporary “hot yoga sculpt.”
 The yoga experience varies widely according to the type of yoga practiced as well as to the studio and teacher/practitioner.
 The same is true for meditation, acupuncture, massage, and nearly all forms of CIH intervention.
-This variation can pose a challenge in research and in translating research findings into real world practice, where these variables cannot be standardized.
+This variation can pose a challenge in research and in translating research findings into real-world practice, where these variables cannot be standardized.
 However, researchers and clinicians can minimize this limitation by requiring that practitioners have a set amount of practice in the field (e.g., at least 3–5 years of practice).

 A Case for Research Funding for Complementary and Integrative Health Interventions for Binge Eating Disorder